Available with Standard or Advanced license.

 Note:This topic describes the reconcile and post processes using the Versioning tab.
 You can also reconcile and post versions using the Reconcile Versions geoprocessing tool or the Reconcile/Post button on the Versions tab when you are in the Versions view.

-To make changes to how conflicts are handled during the reconcile operation, see Versioning options for editing.
+To make changes to how conflicts are handled and what prompts are received during each reconcile operation, see Versioning options.

-- Specify how you want conflicts to be defined.
-You have the following options:
+- Specify how you want to define conflicts using the following options:

 When reconciling branch versioned datasets, be aware of the following: